City of Manchester, NH Official Web Site

 December 10, 2025And Then There Were None

 Christie, Agatha.
-And Then THere Were None.
+And Then There Were None.
 Fiction

 Ten houseguests, trapped on an isolated island, are the prey of a diabolical killer.
 A famous nursery rhyme is framed and hung in every room of the mansion: Ten little Indian boys went out to dine; One choked his little self and then there were nine--When they realize that murders are occurring as described in the rhyme, terror mounts.
 Who has choreographed this dastardly scheme?
 And who will be left to tell the tale?